giorgospetkakis/multimodal-mer-spotify/notes/literature_notes/Creating_a_Simplified_Music_Mood_Classification_Ground-Truth_Set.md

 - 3 obtained mood clusters as simplified ground-truth set (aggressive-angry, calm-mellow, and upbeat-happy as top results in each cluster)

 ## Potential usefulness
-- Maybe useful for model validation depending on our approach?
+- Maybe useful for evaluating our model depending on our approach?